mdaku/predelex-v1/README.md

-## Backup Functions
+## Backup Functions (currently disabled)
+* Note: For version 1.0, the backup funcitons have been disabled.
+Please make your own backup.

-`predelex` automatically creates backup files of the original text you are cleaning.
+`predelex` (normally) automatically creates backup files of the original text you are cleaning.
 These are stored as hidden files in the same directory.
 Sometimes (when you have a very large dataset, or when you have already made backups) you will not want to back these files up, but in general it is recommended.
 Note that this is a very basic backup procedure, and is really just a safeguard for new users who may make simple mistakes.
 Best practice is to always retain a backup of your original files

 `--no-backup` - instructs predelex not to create backups of the files you are altering.